cs-information-retrieval/assignment1-info-retrieval/part1/README.md

-# How to Install Python Requirements
+# How to Compile
+1. Make sure you are in the directory with the folder `inforetrieval_part1`
-Type into a terminal/command line:
+2. Type the following into the terminal:
 ```
-python -m pip install -r requirements.txt
+javac -d bin/ inforetrieval_part1/*.java
 ```

-# How to Execute File
+# How to Run
+1. Change into the `bin` directory
-Type into a terminal/command line:
+2. Type the following into a terminal:
 ```
-python main.py
+java inforetrieval_part1.MainFrame
 ```